open-mmlab/mmengine/README.md

 <details>
 <summary>Build Metrics</summary>

-To validate and test the model, we need to define a **Metric** like accuracy to evaluate the model.
+To validate and test the model, we need to define a **Metric** called accuracy to evaluate the model.
 This metric needs inherit from `BaseMetric` and implements the `process` and `compute_metrics` methods.

 ```python
 from mmengine.evaluator import BaseMetric